sr-murthy/continuedfractions/README.md

 # True
 ```

-**Note**: As the convergents are determined during `ContinuedFraction` object initialisation, the objects that represent them cannot be of type `ContinuedFraction`, due to recursion errors.
+**Note**: As the convergents are constructed during `ContinuedFraction` object initialisation, the objects that represent them cannot be of type `ContinuedFraction`, due to recursion errors.
 Thus, it was decided to keep them as `fractions.Fraction` objects.

 #### Segments and Remainders